-‘Today’ Tamron Hall Is Leaving NBC, MSNBC Suddenly, Network Shocked
+‘Today’ Show’s Tamron Hall Is Leaving NBC, MSNBC Suddenly, Network Shocked

 — People Magazine (@people) February 1, 2017

-People Magazine has confirmed that Tamron Hall’s contract with NBC and MSNBC doesn’t expire until next month, but she is leaving immediately, even in light of contract negotiations which would have given her a big raise.
+People Magazine has confirmed that Tamron Hall’s contract with NBC and MSNBC doesn’t expire until next month, but she is leaving immediately, even in light of contract negotiations that would have given her a big raise.
 Sources say that Hall was offered a multi-year, multi-million dollar raise to stay, but she is choosing to leave.

-This news comes less than a week after the announcement that Megyn Kelly was being given the nine a.m. hour of the Today show that was being hosted up until now by Al Roker and Tamron Hall.
-It is unclear if Kelly will take the third hour, the fourth hour or both, but Hall was disappointed, and so were fans who took to Twitter with their thoughts.
+This news comes less than a week after the announcement that Megyn Kelly was being given the 9 a.m. hour of the Today show, which was hosted up until now by Al Roker and Tamron Hall.
+It is unclear if Kelly will take the third hour, the fourth hour, or both, but Hall was disappointed, and so were fans who took to Twitter with their thoughts.

 “I live for @tamronhall every single weekday morning.
 Are they insane over at the @TODAYshow?”